 Configure a Ruleset

-As its name implies, a ruleset is a set of rules that tells us which events you want to be alerted on.
+A ruleset is a set of rules that tells us which events you want to be alerted on.

 Go to Configuration > Rulesets to tell us which events you want to be alerted on.
-You can monitor changes to hosts, vulnerabilities, tickets, ports and certificates.
+You can monitor changes to hosts, vulnerabilities, tickets, ports, and certificates.

 Permissions